Ballot QR Code Data Format

 Both hand-marked paper ballots and machine-marked ballots contain QR codes.
 For hand-marked paper ballots, the QR code contains only metadata about the ballot.
 For machine-marked ballots, the QR code contains both metadata and voter choices.

 In order to make the information as compact as possible, information is coded as binary values that reference the election definition.
-For example, instead of encoding the precinct name (e.g. "Fire Station Precinct") the QR code contains the index of the precinct within the .
+For example, instead of encoding the precinct name (e.g. "Fire Station Precinct") the QR code contains the index of the precinct within the election definition.
 If the precinct were the first precinct listed in the election definition, the value would be 0.
 If it were the second precinct listed in the election definition, the value would be 1.
 The binary sequence is ultimately encoded into the QR code as Base64 for broad compatibility with devices that scan QR codes.

 Take following steps to decode a barcode manually and, in the case of a machine-marked ballot, manually verify the encoded selections are correct: